yitzhtal/payment-system-craft-demonstration-intuit-assignment/README.md

 - Run the project in Containrized environment that contains Java & Maven.
 - Secure the system - use specific username & password for connecting to RabbitMQ.
 - Design a UI to present the DataBase rows under 'Processed Payments' html tab.
-- Run the 'Risk Engine' process on multiple machines to achieve *Horizontal Scalability* :)
+- Run the 'Risk Engine' process on multiple machines to achieve *Horizontal Scalability*.

 <img src="https://i.ibb.co/rH0qsMS/1-vqm-Ige-JMu-Isgf-ISNCKLx8w.png" align="center" height="218" width="398" ><br/>